ms-iot/python/cpython/Doc/library/socket.rst

    success.
 On error, an exception is raised, and there is no way to determine how much data, if any, was successfully sent.

+   .. versionchanged:: 3.5
+      The socket timeout is no more reset each time data is sent successfuly.
+      The socket timeout is now the maximum total duration to send all data.

+   .. versionchanged:: 3.5
+      If the system call is interrupted and the signal handler does not raise an exception, the method now retries the system call instead of raising an :exc:`InterruptedError` exception (see :pep:`475` for the rationale).

 .. method:: socket.sendto(bytes, address)
             socket.sendto(bytes, flags, address)